THIS WEBPAGE IS ALSO AVAILABLE

 Her Queenship is meant to enhance rather than detract from our worship of the Triune God.
 It is one of humility and service on our behalf, not haughtiness.

 She has been given God’s graces to give to us, and she very much wants to do so!
 As Queen of Heaven, she seeks always to do God’s will and for us to do likewise.

-There is no need to think of her, and some Protestants and Evangelicals do sadly, as some kind of interloper whom we Catholics treat like a Goddess!
+There is no need to think of her, as some Protestants and Evangelicals do quite sadly, as some kind of interloper whom we Catholics treat like a Goddess!
 She is rather an intercessor par excellence for us to God.
 And, on a practical level, it oftentimes doesn’t hurt when we’re trying to get closer to someone to get in good with their mother.